 Hopkins has been reflecting on the incident, and the urgency with which she needed to administer epinephrine.
 Had she been forced to use a vial of epinephrine, the nurse from Missouri told me it would have presented several issues.

 Extra Steps Consume Time

 While she has had 10 years of experience as a critical care flight nurse, as well as being an ER nurse, Hopkins would have needed to look up the correct dosage for a child, then figure out the ratio of the saline dilution for the medication.
-As there would be separate vials and different concentrations of epinephrine for cardiac versus allergic issues, it would have been necessary to ensure she chose the right vial.
+There would be separate vials and different concentrations of epinephrine for cardiac versus allergic issues in the medical kit.
+So it would have been essential that she chose the right vial.

 Our talk turned somber as Hopkins spoke about the rapid progression of Luca’s first reaction, during which the pilot considered an emergency landing.
 She felt the situation was life-threatening, and that the boy might not have made it if time-consuming extra steps had been required.

 Four years earlier, Houston allergist Dr. Patricia Leonard found herself in a similar situation: called in to help with a child’s first-time anaphylactic reaction to cashew aboard a United Airlines’ transatlantic flight headed to Newark.